 The Tower of Babel may have been pyramidal or ziggurat shaped.

 Continental splitting during the day of Peleg would have caused another global flood!
 Instead, the division mentioned here refers to the linguistic division that happened when God confused the language at Babel.
 Even the Jewish historian Josephus (who lived near the time of Christ) stated:

 He was called Peleg, because he was born at the dispersion of the nations to their various countries. . . .3

-Prominent modern theologians such as John Whitcomb reaffirm this as well.4 According to Archbishop Ussher, the date of Babel would have been near 2242 B.C.5 See table 1 for a comparison to other events according to Ussher.
+Prominent modern theologians, such as the late John Whitcomb, reaffirm this as well.4 According to Archbishop Ussher, the date of Babel would have been near 2242 B.C.5 See table 1 for a comparison to other events according to Ussher.

 It was during the days of Peleg that the family groups left the plain of Shinar and traveled to different parts of the world, taking with them their own language that other families couldn’t understand.
 Not long after this, Babylon (2234 B.C.), Egypt (2188 B.C.), and Greece (2089 B.C.) began.6 Civilizations that were closer to Babel (e.g., those in the Middle East) were established prior to civilizations farther from Babel (e.g., those in Australia or the Americas).